JeromeBau/TravelingTouristProblem/README.md

 # TravelingTouristProblem

 The goal of this repository is to apply Simulated Annealing to a *Traveling Salesman Problem*.
-Given a set of cities in Europe, the algorithm determines a near optimal route using Simulated Annealing.
+Given a set of cities in Europe, the algorithm determines an approximately optimal route using Simulated Annealing.

 <p align="center">
 <img src="https://raw.githubusercontent.com/JeromeBau/TravelingTouristProblem/master/animation.gif" alt='Simulated Annealing evolution of best journey estiamte'/>